 Cornell University's precollege programs give high school students the chance to benefit from an Ivy League education before they apply to or attend college.

-No matter whether you attend in the summer, winter, fall, or spring, you'll experience what sets our offerings apart—studying with Cornell faculty, learning in regular undergraduate-level courses, and earning real college credit for your work.
+Whether you're participating in our Summer Residential Program, Summer Commuter Program, or Summer/Winter Online Program, you'll experience what sets our offerings apart—studying with top Cornell instructors, learning in regular undergraduate-level courses, and earning real college credit for your work.

 Ways to study with us